END-WET Course Book

 a) Racers must complete the full 36 miles under their own power, uninterrupted by stops on land.
 In the event that a swimmer “touches bottom” in the middle of the river, they will not be disqualified as long as they don’t use the bottom for forward progress.
 Exceptions will be made in the event of lightning-related issues.

-b) Swimmers cannot have contact with their support boats or paddlers.
+b) Swimmers cannot have physical contact with their support boats or paddlers.
 Incidental/accidental contact won’t result in disqualification.
 This means swimmers can’t hang onto the boat during feeds!

 c) Racers must comply with directions of race personnel regarding cutoff times (below).

 We are not allowed to be on the river after sunset.
 For consistency, we're calling this a 16-hour race if start is at sunrise even though it's usually a few minutes either way.
 There will be two locations where we will be determining average swim pace.
 Pace determination and cutoff time will be based on race start time and the discretion of the volunteer staff.
 If you're thinking of dropping, it's a bit easier (shorter walk to a vehicle) to get out at Thompson Bridge.

 - Thompson Bridge (mile ~15, 21 miles to go)